-IF the added land being added to an existing unit is AND THEN less than 2,000 acres neither the added land nor the existing unit are physically located in a TMA, including a TMA identified as high-risk the added land is physically located in the same TMA as the existing unit the added land will be added to the APH database of the existing unit, and the production history of that unit, by crop/P/T, will apply to the the added land is physically located in a TMA identified as high-risk, and has the same high- risk T-Yield as the existing unit added land. the added land is not physically located in the same TMA as the existing unit a separate APH database, by crop/P/T, within the existing unit must be established for the added land using variable T-Yield of the TMA where the added land is physically located. the added land is physically located in a TMA identified as high-risk with a different high-risk T-Yield than the existing unit a separate APH database, by crop/P/T, within the existing unit must be established for the added land using 100% of the high-risk T-Yield where the added land is physically located.
+IF the added land being added to an existing unit is AND THEN less than 2,000 acres neither the added land nor the existing unit are physically located in a TMA, including a TMA identified as high-risk the added land will be added to the the added land is physically located in the same TMA as the existing unit APH database of the existing and the production history unit, by crop/P/T, will apple the added land is physically located in a TMA identified as high-risk, and has the same high-risk T-Yield as the existing unit added land. the added land is not physically located in the same TMA as the existing unit a separate APH database, by crop/P/T, within the existing unit must be established for the added land using variable T-Yield of the TMA where the added land is physically located. the added land is physically located in a TMA identified as high-risk with a different high-risk T-Yield than the existing unit a separate APH database, by crop/P/T, within the existing unit must be established for the added land using 100% of the high-risk T-Yield where the added land is physically located.